-Our goal is to obtain between 5 and 10 individual transformants for each variety/construct combination.
-As will be summarized below, it has been both slow and difficult to obtain sufficient numbers of transformants for certain of these combinations.
-Because the expression of rpfF in a given transformant of a given plant line will vary due to the chromosomal location of the randomly inserted DNA, it is necessary to identify those lines with the highest levels of expression.
-To determine the disease susceptibility of each line they are being grown to a sufficiently large size that vegetative clones could be produced (3 months) and then each cloned plant is being propagated and assessed for disease susceptibility (5 additional months).
-A goal of at least 12 vegetative clones each of the lines are being produced from green cuttings of plants developing from each transgenic plant selected in the assays above.
-These plants as well as an untransformed control plant of a given variety (ca. 30 cm high) are being inoculated with Xf by droplet needle puncture as in earlier studies.
-Disease severity is being assessed visually weekly after inoculation.
-In this process, we are able to identify the transformant from each variety/construct combination that is most highly resistant to PD, and thus suitable for field evaluation.
-Over half of the plants from these variety/construct combinations have now been produced at the UC Davis plant transformation facility and have been delivered to Berkeley where they are being propagated and assayed.
-The following table indicates the number of individual independently transformed plants of each combination that have been delivered to Berkeley and are in various stages of disease assessment under greenhouse conditions at Berkeley.
+Our goal was to obtain between 5 and 10 individual transformants for each variety/construct combination.
+As will be summarized below, was both slow and difficult to obtain sufficient numbers of transformants for certain of these combinations.
+Because the expression of rpfF in a given transformant of a given plant line will vary due to the chromosomal location of the randomly inserted DNA, it was necessary to identify those lines with the highest levels of expression.
+To determine the disease susceptibility of each line they were grown to a sufficiently large size that vegetative clones could be produced (3 months or more) and then each cloned plant was propagated and assessed for disease susceptibility (5 additional months).
+A goal wsa to obtain at least 12 vegetative clones each of the lines from green cuttings of plants developing from each transgenic plant selected in the assays above.
+These plants as well as an untransformed control plant of a given variety (ca. 30 cm high) were inoculated with Xf by droplet needle puncture as in earlier studies.
+Disease severity was assessed visually weekly after inoculation.
+In this process, we are able to identify the transformant from each variety/construct combination that was most highly resistant to PD, and thus suitable for field evaluation.